mafm/ledger.fs/README.md

 [ledger.py](https://github.com/mafm/ledger.py/).
 The F# implementation is simpler, easier to extend, and runs at least an order of magnitude faster.

+**Warning - currently under construction.** This _does_ calculate the reports described in this README, but doesn't yet do useful extra stuff like:
+- Excel-formatted reports
+- multi-currency input-files
+- multi-entity input-files

 ## What it does

-Ledger.fs reads an input file that's written in a simple file like this:
+Ledger.fs reads an input file that's written in a simple format like this:
 ```
 2013-01-01 I began the year with $1000 in my cheque account.
   Assets:Bankwest:Cheque      $1,000